Selenium rectifier: Replacement

 Selenium rectifiers had a shorter lifespan than desired.
-During catastrophic failure they produced significant quantities of malodorous and highly toxic hydrogen selenide that let the repair technician know what the problem was.
+In the early stage of failure they produce a modest amount of sweet-smelling gas, sometimes described as "sickly sweet".
+At that point the rectification properties are almost totally gone, allowing reverse voltage to leak through the rectifier.
+During catastrophic failure they produce significant quantities of malodorous and highly toxic hydrogen selenide that let the repair technician know what the problem was.
 By far the most common failure mode was a progressive increase in forward resistance, increasing forward voltage drop and reducing the rectifier's efficiency.
 During the 1960s they began to be superseded by silicon rectifiers, which exhibited lower forward voltage drop, lower cost, and higher reliability.

 Selenium diode computer logic

 In 1961 IBM started developing a low-speed computer logic family that used selenium diodes with similar characteristics to silicon but cost less than one cent.
 The terminal development departments were begging for low cost and did not need speed.
-It was possible to punch 1/8-inch discs from a sheet of selenium diode.
+It was possible to punch 1/8-inch (3.175 mm) discs from a sheet of selenium diode.
 GE claimed that they could make reliable selenium diodes.
 A design was achieved for a DDTL circuit with two levels of diode logic feeding one alloy transistor and no series input resistor or speed-up capacitor.
 The family was called SMAL or SMALL, for "selenium matrix alloy logic".
 The alloy transistor proved to be too fast for the selenium diode recovery.
 To solve this problem, a selenium diode was connected around the base–emitter to slow it down.
 The two-level logic was similar to the programmable logic array (PLA) that would come on the market many years later.
 Nearly any static logic function that yielded one output could be achieved with one transistor and a handful of cheap diodes.
 Several years later the selenium diodes were found to be not reliable and were replaced by silicon diodes.
 The logic family was packaged on SMS cards.